JimmyMcBride/me/posts/knex-graphql.md

 yarn-error.log
 ```

-Now that we have all our tools added, let's set up out database!
+Now that we have all our tools added, let's set up our database!

 ### Step 2

-Let's create a sql file and set up some scripts in our package.json.
+Let's create a SQL file and set up some scripts in our package.json.

 `touch remakeDatabase.sql`